Manage your Kubernetes cluster

 You can add images built in Codefresh which were pushed to Codefresh registry or provide a name for Docker image that will be pulled from an external Docker registry.
 Notice that images which are not from Dockerhub must be mentioned with their full domain name.

-Use the following steps in order to add Image and pull secrets from the internal Codefresh Registry:
+Use the following steps in order to add Image and pull secrets from the connected Docker Registry:

 - Specify the image name in the format